 Equity Related Instruments - are securities which give the holder of the security right to receive Equity Shares on pre agreed terms.
-It includes convertible bonds, convertible debentures, convertible preference shares, , equity warrants, convertible/non-convertible preference shares, etc.
+It includes convertible bonds, convertible debentures, convertible/non-convertible preference shares, equity warrants, etc. carrying the right to obtain equity shares and such other instrument as may be specified by the Board from time to time.

 Equity Derivatives - are financial instruments, generally traded on an exchange, the price of which is directly dependent upon (i.e., "derived from") the value of equity shares or equity indices.
-The equity derivatives may take the following forms:
+The equity derivatives may take the following forms:-

+Futures:

-Futures: Futures are exchange-traded contracts to sell or buy financial instruments for future delivery at a date and at an agreed price.
+Futures are exchange-traded contracts to sell or buy financial instruments for future delivery at a date and at an agreed price.
 SEBI has permitted futures contracts on indices and individual stocks with maturity of 1 month, 2 months and 3 months on a rolling basis.
 The futures contracts are settled on last Thursday (or immediately preceding trading day if Thursday is a trading holiday) of each month.
 The final settlement price is the closing price of the underlying stock(s)/index.

+Options:

-Options: Option is a contract which provides the buyer of the option the right, without the obligation, to buy or sell a specified asset at the agreed price on or up to a particular date.
+Option is a contract which provides the buyer of the option the right, without the obligation, to buy or sell a specified asset at the agreed price on or up to a particular date.
 Option contracts are of two types viz: